Neuromuscular Dentistry (NMD)

 - A bite that feels uncomfortable, "off", or as if it is continually changing

-Treatment of TMD and TMJ in Courtenay and Comox
+Treatment of TMD and TMJ

-If Dr. Phil Nasralla diagnoses you with TMD, he can use neuromuscular dentistry to correct your bite and determine the best course of treatment for your specific needs.
+If Dr. Nasralla diagnoses you with TMD, he can use neuromuscular dentistry to correct your bite and determine the best course of treatment for your specific needs.

 NMD uses computerized instruments to measure your jaw movements, muscle activity, and joint sounds, and to identify joint derangements.
 An ultra-low frequency Transcutaneous Electrical Nerve Stimulator (TENS) unit is used to relieve the symptoms and relax the lower jaw and its muscles in order to establish an ideal physiologic rest position (neuromuscular bite).

-Once the ideal bite is determined it must be stabilized with a temporary plastic device worn over the teeth, known as an orthotic.
+Once the ideal bite is determined it may be stabilized with a temporary plastic device worn over the teeth, known as an orthotic.
 The orthotic allows Dr. Nasralla to make adjustments to the plastic without adjusting the teeth until the bite is stabilized and symptom-free.
 This may take several months.

 The next step is to permanently adjust the bite to the correct position so that one no longer needs to wear the plastic orthotic.
 This can be achieved through braces (orthodontics) and/or reshaping of the teeth (coronoplasty) or through bite reconstruction (rehabilitation).